bakame-php/http-structured-fields/README.md

 echo $value;                //"b=?0, a=bar;baz=42, c=@1671800423"
 ```

-Because we are using immutable value object any change to the value object will return a new instance with
+Because we are using immutable value objects any change to the value object will return a new instance with
-the changes implemented and leave the original instance unchanged.
+the changes applied and leave the original instance unchanged.

 The same changes can be applied to List Containers but with adapted methods around list handling: